bbaldino/nsw-types/MAINTENANCE.md

 ## Development goals

-* Basic properties of the types in uX are advertised already in the README:
+* Basic properties of the types in `nsw-types` are advertised already in the README:
   Behave as close as possible to the corresponding builtin type, be stored like them, and give the compiler as much information as practical to work with them (eg. advertising niches).
 * Builtin types often have traits implemented for them in third party crates.
-  We encourage these third parties to optionally depend on uX and implement the traits for these types as well;
+  We encourage these third parties to optionally depend on `nsw-types` and implement the traits for these types as well;
   when that is impossible for some reason, we may add an optional dependency and implement the traits here instead.